 How Does SSI Disability Work When You Live in a Nursing Home?

-Your SSI benefit may be terminated or lowered if you move to a nursing home where Medicaid pays for part of your stay.
-But your state may pay you supplemental benefits to help pay the cost of long-term care.
+Your SSI benefit might be terminated or lowered if you move to a nursing home where Medicaid pays for part of your stay.
+But your state might pay you supplemental benefits to help pay the cost of long-term care.

 The amount of SSI that you can receive while living in a nursing home depends on whether Medicaid is paying for more than half of your cost of care.
 (Learn when your state's Medicaid program will pay for a nursing home.)

-If you're in a nursing home and Medicaid is paying more than half the cost of your care, you're eligible for only a small, reduced SSI benefit.
-Your SSI benefit will be reduced to $30/month for individuals or $60/month for a married couple who both receive SSI.
-You'll only receive the reduced payment if the nursing facility is one that can provide inpatient medical services (Medicaid won't pay for non-medical facilities like an assisted living facility).
+If you're in a nursing home and Medicaid is paying more than half the cost of your care, you're only eligible for a small, reduced SSI benefit.
+Your SSI benefit will be reduced to $30 per month for individuals or $60 per month for a married couple with both spouses receiving SSI.
+You'll only receive a reduced payment if the nursing facility is one that can provide inpatient medical services.
+(20 C.F.R. §§ 416.211, 416.414.)

 Some states supplement this amount and allow you to keep more of the amount.
 (See more about state supplements below.)